ektas0330/THOR2/README.md

   		python3 train_mlp_for_tops2.py --data_path <path_to_data_folder_from_step_one> --random_state 2022
 		```

-		 A folder `mlp_modela` will be created inside the `training` directory and trained models will be stored in it.
+		 A folder `mlp_models` will be created inside the `training` directory and trained models will be stored in it.

 * ### Testing on the UW-IS Occluded Dataset:
 	1. Download the UWISOccludedDataset.zip from [here](https://doi.org/10.6084/m9.figshare.20506506) and unzip it.
 Place `reogranizeUWISOccluded.sh` inside the `UWISOccludedDataset` folder and run the following from within that folder.